What is Sales Training? A Complete Guide to Sales Training Success

 Download modern learning guide

-We’re excited to share sales training insights and trends proven to boost sales performance.
+That’s why we’re excited to share sales training insights and trends proven to boost sales performance.
 The following blog will answer some of the most important questions about sales training.

 1. What is sales training?

-2. Why sales training matters and what revenue metrics to measure?
+2. Why sales training matters, and what revenue metrics to measure?

 4. What are strategies to improve sales performance with sales training?

-5. What does high impact sales training look like?
+5. What does highimpact sales training look like?

 6. What’s better?
-In-person or virtual
+In-person or virtual sales training?

 7. How can generative AI and ChatGPT enhance sales training?